 A Franchise Amendment is a utility document that extends, supplements, or modifies an existing utility franchise based on the Utility Classification Criteria.
-Use DOT Form 224-696, Application for Utility Permit or Franchise (see Appendix B).
+Use DOT Form 224-696, Utility Accommodation Application (see Appendix B).

-(a) Franchise Amendment Duration and Expiration Date - Utility Franchise Amendments authorize utility occupation within the operating highway right of way for any duration up to, but not exceeding, 25 years.
+(a) Franchise Amendment Duration and Expiration Date - Utility Franchise Amendments authorize utility occupation within the operating highway right of way for any duration up to, but not exceeding, 25 years, unless an extension is granted due to unique circumstances.

-Regardless of the amount of time remaining until expiration of the parent franchise, the expiration date of a Franchise Amendment shall be the same as that of the original franchise.
+Franchise Amendment expiration is tied to the parent franchise, the expiration date of a Franchise Amendment shall be the same as that of the original franchise.
 When the parent or original franchise expires, so do all amendments to that franchise.